BACK

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The current median DOM in New Mexico is 43 days.
-This means homes in New Mexico spend, on average, more than a month listed before they go under contract, indicating a less competitive market.
+The current median DOM in New Mexico is 80 days.
+This means homes in New Mexico spend, on average, more than two months listed before they go under contract, indicating a less competitive market.

 New Supply Statistics